 For a warehouse, 15-25 °C is a wider range and the rise in temperature will be slow.
-Hence a sampling interval of 10 minutes is sufficient.
+Hence, a sampling interval of 10 minutes also might be sufficient.
+However we generally use 5 minutes intervals.

-1.6.
+1.7.
 How to use the results of temperature mapping study